US shifts state grant focus to extremism, cyberthreats

 About half of the money covered comes from two widely used grants: the State Homeland Security Program and the Urban Area Security Initiative.
 Both are administered by the Federal Emergency Management Agency.

+That translates into at least $77 million to address domestic extremism, funds that Mayorkas said can be used to improve intelligence sharing across state lines, training and public awareness.
+It’s not new money, since it was appropriated last year, and more is needed, but it will still be useful given the widespread nature of the threat, said Tom Warrick, a former DHS deputy assistant secretary for counterterrorism policy.

+The requirement should “get state and local governments thinking creatively how to address these threats,” said Warrick, now with the Atlantic Council.

-The set-aside requirement for cybersecurity comes as U.S. authorities and private security firms are still working to determine the scope of the suspected Russian hack, a breach detected in December of at least nine government agencies and about 100 companies.
+The set-aside for cybersecurity comes as U.S. authorities and private security firms are still working to determine the scope of the suspected Russian hack, a breach first detected in December of at least nine government agencies and about 100 companies.
+Local governments have also been increasingly targeted by ransomware attacks.

 Concerns about domestic extremism have been mounting in recent years.
 DHS listed domestic violent extremism, particularly by white supremacists, as among the top threats facing the nation late last year, and in January for the first time used a national terrorist advisory to warn about domestic extremism.